Amy Kangas Alexander

 Recognition & Honors

-• Best Lawyers: Ones to Watch (2023- 2024) - Labor and Employment Law – Employee; Labor and Employment Law – Management; Litigation - Labor and Employment
+- Selected for inclusion in Best Lawyers: Ones to Watch® for Labor and Employment Law - Employee, Labor and Employment Law - Management, and Litigation - Labor and Employment (Seattle, WA), 2023-present

 Publications & Presentations